anupddas/production-webapp-failure-simulation-aws/configs/security-group-rules.md

 # Security Group Rules – AWS Production Failure Lab

-This document outlines the security group configurations used in the **Production Web App with Failure Simulation** project.
+This document outlines the security group configurations used in the **Production Web App with Real Failure Simulation with AWS** project.

 ---